-We are recruiting for 7 positions for the 2023-2024 fellowship class, with a planned start date of September 5, 2023.
+We are recruiting for 7 positions for the 2024-2025 fellowship class, with a planned start date of September 3, 2024.
 Fellows are required to have completed their doctoral degree from an APA- or CPA-accredited program, or to provide a letter from the doctoral program Director of Clinical Training documenting completion of all degree requirements, prior to beginning the fellowship program.
 Fellows are also required to have completed an APA- or CPA-accredited internship program prior to beginning the fellowship.
 Applicants selected to interview who have dissertations still in progress will be asked to provide a DCT attestation form at the time of interview, indicating the anticipated dates of dissertation defense and of degree conferral.
 Documentation of completion of all degree requirements is required prior to official appointment and must be provided prior to the program start date.
 Appointment is also contingent upon a successful criminal background check, and Covid-19 vaccination is an institutional requirement.

-Our program adheres to the BCM policy for equal opportunity employment as well as other applicable BCM employment policies.
+Our program adheres to the BCM's community engagement, health equity, and inclusion policies as well as other applicable BCM employment policies.
 Fellow selection is based on factors deemed directly relevant to prospective fellows' potential success in our program and the profession of pediatric/child clinical psychology.
 Relevant factors in this decision process include: clinical/research experiences, education, references from past supervisors as they relate to past training/work performance, fellowship training objectives, and long-term professional goals.
-Our Division values diversity and is committed to inclusion.
 We are committed to the recruitment, retention, development and promotion of psychologists of all backgrounds and experiences.
 We believe this reflects the multicultural values and experiences of our patients, families and broader community.
 Applications from bicultural/bilingual students and those underrepresented in psychology are welcome.